SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-11-01-converting-directx-x-files-for-use-in-games.markdown

 > \*Note
 >
-> I could not confirm (just because I did not have any assets to test with) if LithUnwrap will also convert / save all the features of a model such as Animations, Bones.&nbsp; It does support Meshes and Textures (including the ability to UnWrap / change the UV mapping of a model) but you should check if you have Animations or Bones in your model if they are also exported.&nbsp; Granted if you have no other option you might just have to live with it and re-create them in your tool of choice
+> I could not confirm (just because I did not have any assets to test with) if LithUnwrap will also convert / save all the features of a model such as Animations, Bones.
+It does support Meshes and Textures (including the ability to UnWrap / change the UV mapping of a model) but you should check if you have Animations or Bones in your model if they are also exported.
+Granted if you have no other option you might just have to live with it and re-create them in your tool of choice

 * * *